 Travel is fundamental to an architectural education and is highly encouraged.
 By now many of you have traveled to faraway lands and are expert at getting from here to there.
 Others may not have had that opportunity.
 More than sightseeing, architectural travel is about observation and asking questions.
 'What are the cultural forces, environmental factors, and history that have shaped the built environment, and what pressures are changing that environment?"

 When we seek to understand through the lens of research, we catalog that understanding for later recall to resolve our own design questions.
-It is my hope to plan trips within California and the United States.
-Past trips have been to NYC, PDX, PHX, SEA, BOS, & MSY.
-This year our plan is to travel in early Fall quarter, travelling across northern Italy with Ansgar Killing's Studio.
+Past trips have been to Italy, Germany, Scandinavia, NYC, PDX, PHX, SEA, BOS, & MSY.

+This year our plan is to travel in early Fall quarter with Ansgar Killing's Studio.
+Perhaps Japan, perhaps Europe...

-Ulm Minster - Baden-Württember, Germany Deliverables and Deadlines....
+Ulm Minster - Baden-Württember, Germany

+Deliverables and Deadlines....